 Start a Seizure Journal: A significant part of our journey was learning what triggered seizures in our daughter and taking steps to remove those triggers.
 Journaling can help tremendously.
 Does a seizure come after a certain type of food?
 Are there more seizures on laundry and/or cleaning day (chemicals)?
 Are they more common in the morning before breakfast (possibly related to blood sugar levels)?
-Browse the list of seizure triggers on this website to get an idea of what you might be looking to journal and either rule out or eliminate.
-This journal would be a good place to track or graph frequency of seizures, number of daily carbs consumed and ketosis level (we checked twice a week and additionally whenever their was a change in seizures).
+Browse the list of seizure triggers on this website to get an idea of what you might be looking to journal and what factors you may be able to eliminate.
+This journal would be a good place to track or graph the frequency of seizures, number of daily carbs consumed and the ketosis level (we checked twice a week and also when there was a change in seizures).

-Life Style & Environment Changes: Stress makes everything worse.
+Lifestyle & Environment Changes: Stress makes everything worse.
 We took a hard look at everything our daughter was exposed to and made changes to eliminate possible allergens, toxins and stressors in her life.
 This seemed to raise her “threshold” and gave her body more time to heal.
 Here are some of the areas we addressed:

-* Black out shades for her bedroom window.
-Sleep is critical!
+- Blackout shades for her bedroom window – sleep is critical!

-* Introduced some regular massage & chiropractic care.
+- Introduced some regular massage & chiropractic care

-* Enforced a new house rule of no shouting – “inside voices” only.
+- Enforced a new house rule of no shouting – “inside voices” only

-* Eliminated much of the “junk” food in the house for the rest of the family.
+- Eliminated much of the junk food in the house for the rest of the family.

-I hope you have the same experience!
+I hope you have the same results!